 - Great!
 Someone else is doing it.
 Now I can do something I prefer.

-- The president thinks I’m incompetent.
+- The leader thinks I’m incompetent.

 Regardless of how they feel about it though, the outcome is usually that they stop perceiving this activity as their responsibility.
-They have effectively delegated easier work up to a higher, more expensive employee—perhaps even the president.
+They have effectively delegated easier work up to a higher, more expensive employee—perhaps even the leader.

-As the president, you are the last stop on the upward delegation line.
+As the leader, you are the last stop on the upward delegation line.
 You must protect your time because you have certain tasks that no other person in your company can or should be doing.

 Just because you know how to do many of the technical tasks that make your company run smoothly, it doesn’t mean that you should do them personally.
 While you have the skill and expertise acquired from doing them many times yourself, remember you also benefited from the guidance of others along the way, or learned valuable lessons through trial and error.

-To be an effective president and grow your company you need to develop a different, managerial skill: delegating down.
+To be an effective leader and grow your company you need to develop a different, managerial skill: delegating down.
 To delegate down, you must be prepared to give someone else a chance to learn.

 Delegate Down: Begin the Fix Today